joshwertheim/sandlotbot/README.md

 * @settopic - sets the new topic for the day's game
 * @settopic append *str* - will set the topic for the day's game *and* add the string that follows *append*
 * @status - prints the status of the current game (not always up-to-date because json isn't constantly updated on mlb.com)

+Obviously there's a bit of overlap here.
+Hoping to consolidate these in the near future if possible.
+Suggestions are welcome!

 NOTE from MLB website about using their data: